NCAR/MURaM_main/README.md

 ###################

 WARNING - 2D likely does not function!!!!!!!
+All recent development focused on the 3D version

 ##################
-Known Issues:

-NVHPC does not work on CPUs with optimization higher than -O1, it does work if compiled with -acc=multicore
+The code has been developled and tested with the nvhpc compiler, currently up to version 25.7

+##################

+A description of all the code parameters is found in the file "Parameters_Reference.pdf" in the RUNDIR directory